embl-cba/imagej-courses/imagej-practical.md

 Discussion:
 - The object shape is not preserved with this method
-	- One could combine the DoG with a region growing algorithm to recover the object shape

 	- Workflow:
 		- Find object centers using DoG
 		- Find object volumes growing from the object centers